Aprime98/learn-css/README.md

 We want the visited to remain the same color not changing, thats why they are being styled together

 -- display: inline-block; is used when the elements have heights and padding in them.

+pseudo-element is a copy of the element...

+---

+3 pillars of good html and css

+- Responsive design - good on all screen sizes.
+- Writing maintainable and scalable code - take care of how you organize your code, naming folders and more ...
+- Good web performance - little http requests, little files and less code..., reducing also the images!!!

+Usage of rem is soo good...
+you can change values by just modifying the font size...

+set font size to 10px for easier calculations. html{
+font-size: 10px;
+}

+-- Margin is used to specify the space between one element and the other...

+box-sizing: border-box; /_ This is to ensure that the padding and border are included in the width and height of the element _/
+\*\* This really ensures the visual formatting model just picks any specified width or height and use it when calculating the width or height respectively of a given element.

+--- Box Types: Block, inline & inline-block
+The box type is defined using the display property. e.g display: block; **_ flex, list-flex and table also produce block-level boxes."_**

+- Block boxes occupy 100% of parent's width and are vertically, one after another...e.g Divs and Ps are by default set as block level boxes.

+Inline box - content is distributed in lines.
+Therefore occupies only content's space, there is no line breaks like in border box (where a new div is by default in a new line) there are no heights and widths in inline box and paddings & margins can only be used horizontally...

+Inline Block combines the 2.
+Just like inline they occupy only content's space and there is no line breaks like in border box.
+But they display like block boxes...

+--- Positioning
+Normal - just default or natural way
+Float - This makes the element be uprooted from normal flow and taken to the utmost left or right; until it touches the edge of its containing box or another floated element.
+Text and inline elements will wrap around it.
+You can use clear fixes to position it well...
+Absolute positioning - When an element is set to fixed or absolute positioning the elemnt is also uprooted from normal flow.
+Absolute position element does not affect content or elements that surround at all.
+You use top left right and bottom to relatively position it in its container.
+Css solves any overlapping issues here using stacking context.

+-- Stacking Context
+Stacking contexts are like layers that form a stack.
+Most known is z-index...

+---- Architecture
+\*\*\* Think - About the layout and have an image of the webpage b4 writing code...
+Use a component driven design.
+Try to divide the page into modular components.
+Now any interface will have a collection of components held together by the overall layout of the page.
+Have clean and reusable components that can be reused in the same project and even different projects...
+Also make sure they are independent so that each can be completely on its own!

+\*\*\* Build - Build the layout now with a consistent structure for naming classes...
+The best approach for naming classes is BEM (Block Element Modifier).
+You have one name for the block that you will use as BEM to specify the block we are in.
+This is more code but way better and readable.

+<div class="header__logo-box">   : You use double bottom lines to separate block from its element.
+<span class="heading-primary--main">Football</span>  : You use double lines to separate block from its modifier. main is not really an element but just a modifier...
+ <a href="#" class="btn btn--white btn--animated">Meet our Team</a>   : Here the button is a block that will be reused while the rest are modifiers to change a bit the button and simply create some different versions of the same button.

+\*\*\* Architect - Creation of a logical architecture for the CSS with files and folders.
+Use the 7-1 method where: There are 7 diff folders for partial sass files and 1 main sass file to import all the others into a compiled CSS stylesheet.

+Use sass for cleaner css.
+You only need a compiler that will convert the sass code with css.

+- Sass gives us variables, that can be reusable e.g colors, font-sizes, spacing e.t.c
+- Sass allows nesting of selectors inside one another
+- Operators for mathematical operations inside of css
+- partials and imports - which allows different files and importing them all into one single file.
+- mixins - this allows reusable pieces of css code
+- extends - this makes different selectors inherit declarations that are common to all of them
+- Control directives - helping to write code using conditionals and loops.
+  \*\* You use the scss (Sassy Css) because its similar to css.